mikakorkiakoski/TheAmazingPortfolio/README.md

 ### 4/5 Tables are effectively used.

-I didn't want to use tables in my Portfolio page, so teacher said to me that table can be made to different site.
-So here are the links for my table page to get a point from this section: https://mikakorkiakoski.github.io/mikantable/ . https://github.com/mikakorkiakoski/mikantable/blob/main/index.html .
+I didn't want to use tables in my Portfolio page, so teacher said to me that table can be made to different site to get a point from this review section.
+So here are the links for my table page: https://mikakorkiakoski.github.io/mikantable/ . https://github.com/mikakorkiakoski/mikantable/blob/main/index.html .